You can be sitting in a room full of people and still feel completely alone.

 It’s hard to feel connected when the deepest parts of you stay hidden.

-Being around people doesn’t automatically mean being seen.
+Being around people does not automatically mean being seen.

 Feeling seen means: